openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   respond to posts and responses by other members of the cohort that they are in.

-  For more information, see :ref:`partnercoursestaff:Working with Discussion Components`.
-For information about making content-specific discussion topics divided by cohort, see :ref:`partnercoursestaff:Set up Discussions in Cohorted Courses`.
+  For more information, see :ref:`Working with Discussion Components`.
+For information about making content-specific discussion topics divided by cohort, see :ref:`Set up Discussions in Cohorted Courses`.